openshift-pipelines/pipelines-as-code/README.md

 To enable the GitHub App provided by admin on your Git repository as documented [here](https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps).
-Otherwise you can go to the *Settings > Applications* and then click on *Configure* button near the GitHub App you had created.
+Otherwise, you can go to the *Settings > Applications* and then click on *Configure* button near the GitHub App you had created.
 In the **Repository access** section, select the repositories that you want to enable and have access to Pipelines-as-code.